-If you’re like the rest of Americans, you’ve noticed that the Ring Security company has been in the news lately— and not for anything useful.
+If you are like the rest of Americans, you have noticed that the Ring Security company has been in the news lately— and not for anything useful.
 Between security hacks and lawsuits, the company has landed itself in hot water.

 Surveillance Camera Hacks

 Homeowners have security cameras installed in their homes to give them peace of mind when they are not able to see what is going on inside.
 But what happens when a stranger can access your security cameras?
 Unfortunately, that is what is happening for some Ring Security customers.

 In December 2019, a family’s Ring camera that was installed in their children’s playroom was accessed by an unknown hacker.
 The hacker then spoke directly to the family’s 8-year-old daughter, using derogatory language and trying to persuade the girl to misbehave.
 This incident is not isolated, as several more customers have come forward with comparable stories.

 There is no denying that there has been a surge in hacked Ring accounts.
 Because Ring accounts do not require two-factor authentication by default, many customers are leaving themselves susceptible to hackers that use inexpensive password-cracking software.
 These programs work by using login credentials that have been compromised and shared on the dark web.

 The Ring company did not release a statement addressing customers’ concerns until December 12, 2019.
 Ring’s response was, “Recently, we were made aware of an incident where malicious actors obtained some Ring users’ account credentials (e.g., username and password) from a separate, external, non-Ring service and reused them to log into some Ring accounts.

 Unfortunately, when people reuse the same username and password on multiple services, it’s possible for bad actors to gain access to many accounts.”

 They then said that they have taken actions to block some hackers from their system, but that their customers should update their passwords and enable two-factor authentication.

 Holding Ring Responsible